Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Introduction

-We apply the dynamical cluster approximation (DCA)~\cite{hettler_dynamical_2000,maier_quantum_2005} to the Hubbard model on a triangular lattice at half-filling.
-DCA is a cluster generalization of DMFT, detailed in Sec.~\ref{sec: metho}.
+We apply the dynamical cluster approximation (DCA)~\cite{hettler_dynamical_2000,maier_quantum_2005} to the Hubbard model on a triangular lattice at half filling.
+The DCA is a cluster generalization of DMFT, detailed in Sec.~\ref{sec: metho}.
 In Sec.~\ref{sec: phases}, we unveil the $U$-$T$ phase diagram close to the MT, shown in Fig.~\ref{fig: nc6_half_filled_phase_diag}.
-We prove at high temperature the existence of three phases: a correlated Fermi liquid (cFL), a MI and another one characterized by a momentum dependent loss of spectral weight, a strong indication of a PG phase.
+We prove at high temperature the existence of three phases: a correlated Fermi liquid (cFL), a MI, and another one characterized by a momentum-dependent loss of spectral weight, a strong indication of a PG phase.
 In Sec.~\ref{sec: diagram_features}, we present the first-order MT and, stemming from its critical point, a Widom line that extends at higher temperatures.
-We show how PG, cFL and MI phases compete around this critical point.
-We find in addition that the analog of a Frenkel line in classical statistical mechanics~\cite{Brazhkin_Fomin_Lyapin_Ryzhov_Trachenko_2012,cockrellTransitionSupercriticalState2021} is a useful concept here to describe the crossover from the PG to a MI with a clearly visible gap.
+We show how PG, cFL, and MI phases compete around this critical point.
 We also discuss the validity of our results with respect to the cluster choice, arguing that the results for the Widom line are valid in the thermodynamic limit.
-Since the Widom line emerges from the critical point that ends the first order MT, we argue that this also proves the existence of the MT in the thermodynamic limit, a result that has been recently questioned~\cite{wietek_mott_2021}.
+Since the Widom line emerges from the critical point that ends the first-order MT, we argue that this strongly suggests the observability of the first-order MT at finite temperature and in the thermodynamic limit, a result that has been recently questioned~\cite{wietek_mott_2021}.